 Price: Free or $5.49

 Instead of allowing you to mirror your screen, DeskDock keeps things remarkably simple.
-The app allows you to bring your computer mouse right onto your Android device with full control.
+The app will enable you to bring your computer mouse right onto your Android device with total control.
 It’s a developer’s dream, especially in the testing phase.
-You can easily fire up your app and use your computer’s mouse to test different functions quickly.
+You can quickly fire up your app and use your computer’s mouse to test different functions rapidly.

 The base version with mouse sharing is free, though you can pay a monthly fee and share a bit more.
 Bonus features include keyboard and clipboard sharing for easier access.